 When you think about America and the country’s national parks, the first thought that might come up in your head is… the Grand Canyon.
 Grand Canyon is in fact one of the most popular and greatest tourist attractions in the country.
 The Grand Canyon is an immense canyon with layers of red rock that were formed from about 5-6 million years ago.
 When you think of Arizona, you will probably also automatically think of the Grand Canyon.

-Here are some interesting facts about the Grand Canyon before I go on about my adventure from over there:
+Here are some interesting facts about the Grand Canyon to share:

 - It is considered one of the seven natural wonders of the world and one of the largest canyons on Earth.